GoosefleetEO/aa-structuretimers/README.md

 You may want to wait until the data loading is complete before starting to create new timers.

-### Step 5 - Setup notification rules

-If you want to receive notifications about timers on Discord you can setup notification rules on the admin site. e.g. you can setup a rule to sent notifications 60 minutes before a timer elapses.
-Please see Notification Rules for details.

-### Step 6 - Setup permissions

-Another important step is to setup permissions, to ensure the right people have access features.
-Please see [Permissions](#permissions) for an overview of all permissions.

-### Step 7 - Migrate existing timers
+### Step 5 - Migrate existing timers

-Last, but not least: If you have already been using the classic Structure Timers app from Auth, you can migrate your existing timers over to new app.
+If you have already been using the classic app from Auth, you can migrate your existing timers over to **Structure Timers II**.
 Just run the following command:

 ```bash
 python manage.py structuretimers_migrate_timers
 ```

+Note: We suggest migration timers before setting up notification rules to avoid potential notification spam for migrated timers.

+### Step 6 - Setup notification rules

+If you want to receive notifications about timers on Discord you can setup notification rules on the admin site. e.g. you can setup a rule to sent notifications 60 minutes before a timer elapses.
+Please see [Notification Rules](#notification-rules) for details.

+### Step 7 - Setup permissions

+Another important step is to setup permissions, to ensure the right people have access features.
+Please see [Permissions](#permissions) for an overview of all permissions.

 ## Settings